rmoyano/sshforeveryone/chapter1.md

 much like the *Command Prompt* in Windows.
 The system prints a prompt, and you type commands which the system will execute.

-Using the shell, there is no need for you to be sitting at the same machine you are typing commands to.
-The commands, and responses, can be sent over a network, so you can sit at one computer and give commands to another one, or even to more than one.
-On the computer you sit at, you run a client, which makes a network connection to the other computer (The server).
+Using the shell and having the right user access levels, there is no need for you to be sitting at the same machine you are typing commands to.
+You can sit at one computer, run a client which makes a network connection to the other computer (The server) and send these commands and responses over the network.
-Once the network connection is stablished, all the traffic travels encrypted through the network.
-Carries your commands from the client to the server, and carries the server's responses back to you.
+With SSH, once the network connection is stablished, all the traffic travels encrypted through the network.
+SSH carries your commands from the client to the server, and carries the server's responses back to you.

 ##OpenSSH
-[OpenSSH](https://www.openssh.com/ "OpenSSH") is a fork of the original project *free ssh 1.2.12* release from Tatu Ylönen.
+[OpenSSH](https://www.openssh.com/ "OpenSSH") is a fork of the original project *free ssh 1.2.12 release* from Tatu Ylönen.
 It is the open implementation of this protocol and tools designed and maintained by the same developers of the OpenBSD project.
 That is why it is distributed under a BSD license and follows the same principles with the focus on security.